younghch/operating-system-three-easy-pieces-homework/code/concurrency/lock-based-concurrent-data-structures/README.md

     ```
     running on only one cpu

-    number of threads: 1 increase count each: 100000000 total time 0.176572s
+    number of threads: 1 increase count each: 10000000 total time 0.167942s
-    number of threads: 2 increase count each: 100000000 total time 0.348140s
+    number of threads: 2 increase count each: 10000000 total time 0.326556s
-    number of threads: 3 increase count each: 100000000 total time 0.508915s
+    number of threads: 3 increase count each: 10000000 total time 0.485321s
-    number of threads: 4 increase count each: 100000000 total time 0.649342s
+    number of threads: 4 increase count each: 10000000 total time 0.645143s

     one thread per cpu

-    number of threads: 1 increase count each: 100000000 total time 0.183639s
+    number of threads: 1 increase count each: 10000000 total time 0.168496s
-    number of threads: 2 increase count each: 100000000 total time 0.332282s
+    number of threads: 2 increase count each: 10000000 total time 1.139014s
-    number of threads: 3 increase count each: 100000000 total time 0.494497s
+    number of threads: 3 increase count each: 10000000 total time 1.725517s
-    number of threads: 4 increase count each: 100000000 total time 0.667442s
+    number of threads: 4 increase count each: 10000000 total time 1.971672s

     ```
     4 cpus are available on my laptop.
-Number of CPUs does not affect the measurements because only one CPU can access the counter each time.
+Using multiple CPUs slow down the result because of the cost of context switch.

 3. Next,build a version of the sloppy counter.
 Once again,measure its performance as the number of threads varies, as well as the threshold.
 Do the numbers match what you see in the chapter?